ibrahimelseginy/Islami/README.md

 <h1 align="center"> Islami App 🕌</h1>

-Are you looking for an app that will enhance your spiritual journey and help you get closer to Allah ..?
+Are you looking for an app that will enhance your spiritual journey and help you get closer to Allah  ?

-Welcome to Islami App is your perfect companion...!
+Welcome to Islami App is your perfect companion  !

 Designed using Flutter, this app provides a seamless experience to access a variety of features designed to help you in your religious practices.